 I have not researched the data on this subject, but experience, and common sense, has informed me that there are just as many freaks, oddballs, and weirdos in the male gender as there are in the female gender.
 I’m quite sure that actual statistical samples would bear this out, but I have never had any interest in dating men, so the focus placed on women in dating section of this collection remains exclusive to the freaks, oddballs, and weird people, of the female gender, that I have dated.
 Of the twenty-four profiles in The Weird and the Strange collection, fourteen are male, six female, and four that could be said to be more general.
 So, any fair-minded reader will find that I reserve more negative assessments for my own gender, both in quantity and quality, but I do acknowledge than when it comes to brutal assessments of females the reaction will be more sensitive.

-The idea that a prospective partner has lost their way on the trail of life, comes to every person sooner or later.
+The idea that a prospective partner has lost their way on the trail of life comes to people eventually.
 There’s nothing wrong with stepping off the trail, of course, as any hiker will attest to the fact that some of their most memorable experiences have occurred when they’ve ventured off the trail.
 As one adventurer once told me, getting lost can add to a sense of adventure.
 This is true, of course, but in the course of getting lost on a proverbial trail, i.e. the one created by rational, sane individuals, some adventurers become convinced that their trail is the one that everyone should be following.

 After some time spent on this new trail, an observer can acclimate to just about anything they hear from those on the other side of the table at an Applebee’s.
-Some people want to venture down this trail, for all the reasons listed above, and they can convince themselves that this person is just as normal as every person they’ve ever met.
+Some people want to venture down this trail, for all the reasons listed above, and they can convince themselves that the person that sits across from them is just as normal as every person they’ve ever met.
 Does she have some idiosyncrasies?
 Who doesn’t?
-As usual with any tale that of this sort, illumination is often brought by the audience of the story of that date.
+The audiences of the story of this date are often the ones that provide illumination.

-I can see that, but it’s the exact opposite.
-Now that I’ve been taken off the market by a woman that hit every one of my bullet points –the most important being that she was normal– hindsight has provided me a fresh perspective on those that weren’t.
+Some might suspect that the women I dated that went off the trail haunt me, but I can tell you that it’s the exact opposite now.
+Now that a woman that hit every one of my bullet points has taken me off the market –the most important being that she was normal– hindsight has provided me a fresh perspective on those that weren’t.
 The “Why am I attracted to nothing but freaks?” bitterness I had for so many years, regarding the parties concerned, is now gone, and I am now able to reflect back on those women I dated as characters for what others might consider a couple of interesting tales.

 I was going to say that I wouldn’t do anything different, but that’s not true.
 I wish I would’ve dated some of the women I didn’t, because those women reminded me of one that I had, and I wish I would not have dated others, for the various reasons detailed in these stories.
 My overwhelming concern that there might be something so freakish inside me that prevented me from dating normal women bottled up when I now see as some entertaining material.
 Now that it’s all over, and I never plan to date again, if fate determines that my current love lives beyond me, I can look back at these moments and learn and laugh right along with the reader.

-I would treat it as a compliment that someone would consider me that creative.
-Two of the stories therein, are so wild that I think the reader can see the reality in it.
+I would treat it as a compliment that someone would consider me so creative that I’ve fabricated the details.
+Two of the stories therein, are so wild that I think the reader can feel the reality in it.
 If they can’t, and they choose to view it as creative non-fiction, with a heavy emphasis on the word creative, all I can tell the reader is that I spent years wishing the details weren’t as true as they are.
-These stories were painful to me for a time.
+These stories were painful to me for a long time.

-I also want it noted that the reader will encounter some bold statements I make regarding a woman’s attraction to me.
-They will also read of some details regarding the various faults of the women I’ve dated in a frame that could be misconstrued as my superiority to these women.
+I also want it noted that the reader might encounter some bold statements I make regarding a woman’s attraction to me.
+They will also read of some details regarding the various faults of the women I’ve dated in a frame they might misconstrue as my superiority to these women.
 Before we venture down that road, I feel compelled to add the requisite qualifier:

 By adding this qualifier, it should be noted that by doing so, I expect to enjoy a qualifier-free relationship with the reader throughout these tales.
-I expect the reader to know that I do not believe I am a figure of mythology, a Greek god, an Adonis, an Apollo, or whatever figure the reader uses as a barometer of male beauty.
-If the reader has had any experience with me, they might end up finding that my humility among men –that have had women attracted to them– to be quite refreshing.
-In some places, in the stories in this collection, I have qualified some of the statements I’ve made, and I considered doing it elsewhere, but if I were to qualify in the manner some demand to achieve a proper sense of humility, I would be qualifying every paragraph and sentence.
-Those that have read those writers –often unpublished bloggers that are unpublished for a reason– that feel the need to qualify every sentence, know what I’m talking about when I say that qualifiers can grow tedious.
+I expect the reader to know that I do not believe I am a figure of mythology.
+I do not think I am a Greek god, an Adonis, an Apollo, or whatever figure the reader uses as a barometer of male beauty.
+If the reader had any personal experience with me, they might end up finding that my humility among men –that have had women attracted to them– to be quite refreshing.
+In some places, in the stories in this collection, I have qualified some of the statements I’ve made, and I considered doing it elsewhere.
+To qualify in a manner some demand, to achieve a proper sense of humility, might require a qualifying sentence per paragraph.
+Those that have read those writers –often unpublished bloggers that are unpublished for a reason that feel the need to qualify every sentence– know what I’m talking about when I say that qualifiers can grow tedious.
 Reading through those blogs, I find myself screaming, in my inside voice, that we all need to reach some sort of understanding regarding bold statements and qualifiers, and this is it.
 If you are one of those that cringes at a writer that makes bold statements, consider this an acknowledgement of everything that you’re about to scream in your head regarding my inflated ego, my bold assessments of what women were thinking at the time, and that I know that my excess nutrients do stink when they come out.
-I do know that my path to living life right could, at the very least, be called unique, weird, or even strange and different, but I refuse to qualify every character assessment in this manner.
-Also know that anytime these complaints arise, the reader can return to this paragraph as often as they need to, to have bold statements qualified.
+I do know that some may call my path to living life right unique, weird, or even strange and different, but I refuse to qualify every character assessment in this manner.
+Also, know that anytime these complaints arise, the reader can return to this paragraph as often as they need to, to have bold statements qualified.

-I have also added a disclaimer on each individual piece in regards to the name that was used for the character of each piece, as the names of the characters chosen for this pieces was done so in an arbitrary manner to avoid the uncomfortable experience that the subject may have felt if I chose their name.
+I have also added a disclaimer on each individual piece in regards to the name that I used for the character of each piece, as I chose the names of the characters for these pieces in an arbitrary manner to avoid the uncomfortable experience that the subject may have felt if I chose their name.
 Any similarities to names, real or imagined, are coincidental.
 The stories in The Weird and the Strange are works of creative non-fiction.
 Consider this the disclaimer and qualifier page for future resource.

 I had a manager that opened a team meeting with: